TIPS & GUIDES

 Vented range hoods make all the difference.
 They remove all of that smoke, odor, and steam by circulating it outside your home.
 So, instead of just blowing that air and grease around, they take it outside.
 To ensure the best performance and better air quality, you’ll need to vent your range hood before use.
-Hauslane can help show you how to vent a range hood on an interior wall.
+Hauslane can help show you how to vent a range hood through a wall.

 Carbon dioxide is normally found in the air, however, higher levels have been known to kill spiders and flies.
 It is unknown as to what the long-term effects of cooking and increased levels of carbon dioxide can do to the body.

-What You Need to Vent a Range Hood on Interior Wall
+What You Need to Vent a Range Hood Through a Wall

 ✦ The range hood and manual